sajjkavinda/cervical-spine-fracture-detection/README.md

 This project focuses on detecting cervical spine fractures from medical DICOM images using deep learning techniques.
 Two models were implemented and compared: a **custom-built CNN** and a **ResNet18** transfer learning model.

 ## 🧠 Overview
-- Preprocessed DICOM files into normalized PNG images.
+- Preprocessed DICOM files into normalized PNG images. (branch: dataset-subsetting)
 - Used a balanced dataset by computing **class weights** to handle data imbalance.
 - Trained and validated both models using PyTorch.
 - Evaluated using metrics: Accuracy, Precision, Recall, F1-score, and AUC.